-Should you wish to cancel your booking, the following terms and conditions apply and please see clause 7.10 below for terms relating to cancelling the Mastery Programme and other course packages.
+Should you wish to cancel your purchase, the following terms and conditions apply.

-7.1 Deposits for courses are non-refundable once a delegate has been accepted onto a course or an event.
-However, a deposit can be used to book an alternative course where the cancellation is made 28 days or more before the course or event date.
+7.1 Deposits for courses and events are non-refundable once a customer has been accepted on to a course or an event.
+However, a deposit can be used to book an alternative course where the cancellation is made 28 days or more before the event date.

-7.4 Where we are able to resell your place on a course or at an event we will charge you an admin fee of £50 and we will retain the deposit.
+8.1 For Events: where we are able to resell your place on an event we will charge you an admin fee and we will retain the deposit.
 Otherwise for cancellations notified to us:

-(a) more than 4 weeks (28 calendar days) before your course date you will obtain a full refund minus your deposit;
+(a) more than 4 weeks (28 calendar days) before your event you will obtain a full refund minus your deposit;

-(b) between 3 and 4 weeks (21-28 calendar days) before your course or event date you will obtain a 70% refund on the balance of your course fee minus your deposit.
+(b) between 3 and 4 weeks (21-28 calendar days) before your event date you will obtain a 70% refund on the balance of your event fee minus your deposit.

-(c) between 1-3 working weeks (7-21 calendar days) before your original training course date – there is a 30% charge plus the administration charge of £25;
+(c) between 1-3 working weeks (7-21 calendar days) before your event date – there is a 30% charge plus an administration charge;

-(d) within 1 week (7 calendar days) of course date there is 50% charge plus £25 admin fee;
+(d) within 1 week (7 calendar days) of the event date there is 50% charge plus an admin fee;

 (e) within 48 hours – 100% fee is payable.